 Westmere House - Auckland, New Zealand

-Abodo Vulcan eco-timber cladding and screening in deep black Protector - Nero create a modern look for this renovated bungalow.
+Abodo Vulcan eco-timber cladding and screening in deep black Nero Protector coating create a modern look for this renovated bungalow.

 With the extension and renovation of a 1940s brick bungalow in Westmere, Jon Smith and the team at Matter Architects have created a low-maintenance, light-filled and spacious home for a family of five.